Postdoctoral Associate, Electrical and Computer Engineering

-I am currently a post-doctoral scholar in Dept. of Electrical and Computer Engineering at Cornell University, in the lab of Prof. Debdeep Jena and Prof Huili Grace Xing.
-I recently earned my Ph.D. under the guidance of Prof. Jena, working on designing and enabling integrated RF electronics on the AlN platform through material growth and device design.
+I am currently a post-doctoral associate in Dept. of Electrical and Computer Engineering at Cornell University, in the lab of Prof. Debdeep Jena and Prof Huili Grace Xing.
+I recently earned my Ph.D. under the guidance of Prof. Jena, working on enabling integrated RF electronics on the AlN platform through careful material growth and electronic device development.

 I use careful heterostructure design and crystal growths to make high-performance electron- and hole-channel transistors on AlN.
 A major highlight has been my discovery of the long-missing undoped GaN/AlN 2D holes, which enabled the p-channel III-nitride transistors to break the GHz-speed barrier.

-My doctoral research on aluminium-nitride (AlN) based high-power RF transistors has been commercialized by the early-stage start-up Soctera Inc.
+I have co-authored 20+ peer-reviewed journal articles, 20+ conference presentations, 6 invited talks and 4 patents during the course of my PhD.
+My research on aluminium-nitride (AlN) based high-power RF transistors has been commercialized by the early-stage start-up Soctera Inc.

 My broader research interests include :

-Epitaxial growth of III-Nitride semiconductor heterostructures, mainly using Molecular Beam Epitaxy (MBE), and
+Epitaxial growth of semiconductor heterostructures, mainly using Molecular Beam Epitaxy (MBE), and

 Understanding the physics of carrier transport and their effect on the electronic devices.